tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 \phi^{'}\_{tot} = \phi^{'}\_a + \phi^{'}\_b + \phi^{'}\_c
 $$

-Lastly, the transaction balance can then be validated to be equal to a commitment to the value $ 0 $:
+Lastly, the transaction balance can be validated to be equal to a commitment to the value $ 0 $:

 $$
 (v^{'}\_cH + k^{'}\_cG) + (v^{'}\_1H + (k^{'}\_1 + k^{'}\_2 + k^{'}\_3)G) - (v\_1H + (k\_1 + k\_2 + k\_3)G) + \mathrm{fee} \cdot H \overset{?}{=}